 Cheryl Carter, who recommends this task, suggests “Go through the house the way it is now and ask yourself the purpose of each room and what activities are happening there.
 Be sure you focus not on what you want it to be but what it is used for.”

-If there is a lot of disorganization you may have to work backwards and look at the activities happening in the room first.
+If there is a lot of disorganization you may have to work backward and look at the activities happening in the room first.
 That will help you to define the purpose of the room.
 For instance, if there are toys in every room there is no set place to play.

 Once you have the chart completed take a new piece of paper with the same three columns but eliminate duplicate places (where to play with toys, where you can put books, etc.) Re-purpose the rooms and restrict the activities to those rooms, as much as possible.
 Try to create practical rooms with items placed where you usually use them and they work the best for you.
 Some rooms can be multipurpose, you just want to be sure you have a system for changing them.